abelardopardo/ontask_b/docs/Using/action.rst

      :align: center
      :width: 100%

   The button *Set view as filter* allows to use the condition previously defined on a :ref:`table view <table_views>` with a formula that select a subset of table rows.
 When setting the filter in this way, the existing expression is lost.
-The button *Column statistics* offers data visualisations for each column.

   The filter element shows the name, description, and the formula defined.
 The icons at the bottom of the object provide access to the following operations:

-  |fa-pencil| Edit
+  |fa-pencil-alt| Edit
     Edit the name, description, and formula of the filter.

   |fa-trash| Delete